 The Great Allegheny Passage is a part of the Potomac Heritage National Scenic Trail, which is a diverse network of trails and routes running between Point State Park in Pittsburgh, Pennsylvania and Point Lookout in Maryland.
 The Fort Pitt Museum is an official National Park Service Passport stamp location for the trail.

 GPS: Lat.
 40.44189 Long. -80.01324

 Environmental Education and Interpretation

 Point State Park offers a variety of environmental education, interpretive and recreational programs.
 Through these programs, participants gain appreciation, understanding and a sense of stewardship toward natural and cultural resources.
-Programs are offered seasonally, from spring through fall.
+Programs are offered year-round.
 Programs for student groups are available.